pyastrx/pyastrx/README.md

 </h2>

-The PyASTrX philosophy is to provide a simple, easy-to-use, and extensible framework for code quality analysis, refactoring and codebase analysis.
+The PyASTrX philosophy is to provide a simple, easy-to-use, and extensible framework for code quality analysis, refactoring, and codebase analysis.

 The main point that I've developed is that sometimes a necessary practice in one project can be a bad practice in another project.
-In other words, we should **walk a **mile in **someone's** shoes** before judging the code quality of someone else code.
+In other words, we should walk a mile in someone's shoes before judging the code quality of someone else's code.

 PyASTrX allows you to define new code analysis patterns using just XPATH expressions.
+No need to write an extension to use in flake8 or pylint!

 ## Install